 A new bursary scheme has been launched to help aspiring young seafarers train to become professional superyacht crew.

-UKSA, in conjunction with The Trinity House Maritime Charity, launched The Professional Yacht Cadetship Bursary at the headquarters of Trinity House on Wednesday (Feb 25).
+UKSA, in conjunction with The Trinity House Maritime Charity, launched The Superyacht Cadetship Bursary at the headquarters of Trinity House on Wednesday (Feb 25).

 The Cadetship, established for ten years now, is a structured programme designed to train the future Officers and Captains of the superyacht industry.
 It combines the most relevant training with personal mentoring, equipping graduates with a strong foundation of knowledge and realistic understanding of the industry they are entering in to.